rounit08/taskmanager/README.md

 2. **TaskList**: Displays the list of tasks and provides an input field and button to add new tasks.
 It receives the task list and callbacks from the TaskManager component.

 3. **TaskCard**: Represents an individual task in the task list.
 It displays the task title, description, and provides buttons to edit or delete the task.

+   Certainly!
+Let's provide a more detailed explanation of the components used in the Task Manager application:

+. **TaskManager**:
+   - This is the main component of the application that acts as the container for the entire Task Manager functionality.
+   - It manages the state of the task list using the `useState` hook, storing an array of tasks.
+   - The `addTask`, `updateTask`, and `deleteTask` functions are passed down to child components as callbacks to handle adding, updating, and deleting tasks in the task list.
+   - The `exportToExcel` function triggers the export functionality to download the task list as an Excel file.
+   - Renders the TaskList component.

+. **TaskList**:
+   - Displays the list of tasks and provides the functionality to add new tasks.
+   - Receives the `tasks` array as a prop from the TaskManager component.
+   - Renders an input field and a button to add new tasks.
+   - When the "Add Task" button is clicked, it invokes the `addTask` callback function from TaskManager, passing the new task as an argument.
+   - Maps over the tasks array and renders a TaskCard component for each task in the list.

+. **TaskCard**:
+   - Represents an individual task in the task list.
+   - Receives the `task` object, `updateTask`, and `deleteTask` callback functions as props from the TaskList component.
+   - Displays the task title, description, and buttons for editing or deleting the task.
+   - When the "Edit" button is clicked, it enters the edit mode, allowing users to modify the task details and save the changes.
+   - When the "Save" button is clicked, it invokes the `updateTask` callback function from TaskList, passing the task ID and the updated task details as arguments.
+   - When the "Delete" button is clicked, it invokes the `deleteTask` callback function from TaskList, passing the task ID as an argument.

 ## Utils